jryue/COMP1800_Team26/README.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url └── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── profile.html             # profile HTML file, this is what users see when they click on settings/profile.
+└── README.md

 It has the following subfolders and files: